 The Public Corruption and Fraud Division is a unit within the Missouri State Auditor's Office dedicated to rooting out fraud, waste and abuse in state, county and local government and assisting law enforcement to ensure public officials are held accountable.

 The division is made up of attorneys, auditors and investigators and includes forensic auditing specialists and Certified Fraud Examiners.
-Under the leadership of Auditor Galloway, we have a demonstrated history of working with local, state and federal law enforcement to pursue justice for taxpayers.
+Under the leadership of Auditor Fitzpatrick, we have a demonstrated history of working with local, state and federal law enforcement to pursue justice for taxpayers.

 The State Auditor's Whistleblower Hotline is a resource to report potential wrongdoing.